By: Sarah Stone

 My absolute favorite type of travel is backpacking, and I’m big into geocaching, hiking, and wilderness exploration while on any trip I take.
 If you’ve got an outdoorsy traveler friend, consider giving them a topographic GPS—either a stand-alone one or an app purchase for their smartphone.
 While the standard GPS on one’s phone can be perfect for most trips, a topographic GPS can give a bit more detail in backcountry and hiking areas, where the earth’s natural features and formations will help with navigation.

 5: For the Well-Traveled Family

-My family took road trips all the time when I was a kid—we’d drive up and down the East Coast to visit family, friends, and even for my mom’s archaeology work, which took her to colleges and universities from Florida to Pennsylvania.
+My family took road trips all the time when I was a kid—we’d drive up and down the East Coast to visit family, friends, and even for my mom’s archaeology work, which took her to digs and colleges and universities from Florida to Pennsylvania.